 - 1 pound ground sausage (this is where I get my favorite sausage)

-- 1 cup half and half or heavy cream (sub full fat coconut milk for dairy free or Whole30)
+- 1 cup heavy cream (sub full fat coconut milk for dairy free or Whole30)

 - fried sage leaves, optional garnish